StatifyBot/statify-i18n/README.md

 [![Discord Bots](https://top.gg/api/widget/status/712313116225962077.svg)](https://top.gg/bot/712313116225962077)

 Translation files for the Statify Discord Bot and our Website.
 You will get a Translator role in the Discord Server upon approval.
 Have fun translating!<br>
-The Bot is currently in Development.
+The Bot is currently in a Pre-Release state.
 Any new messages could be added at every time without any announcements!

 Join on the [official Statify Discord Server](https://discord.gg/pnhSzb9) to get your Translator role!